ThanePatrol/leetcode_bot/README.md

 list of questions, either randomly or in a queue.

 ## Quickstart
+You will need to create roles for people to be notified of the questions.

 The preferred method of installation is via a docker-compose file.
 An example file might look like this:
 ```yaml